giantswarm/docs/src/content/support/training-catalog/index.md

 [_Team Planeteers_](https://www.giantswarm.io/about)

 - Who is Giant Swarm?
-- What is the support model?
+- What's the support model?
-- Onboarding into the web UI and the CLI - `kubectl gs`
+- The onboarding into the web UI and the CLI - `kubectl gs`
 - How does GS help platform teams serve application teams?
 - What are best practices that we should aim for together?
-- What is some useful "technical" knowledge?
+- What's some useful "technical" knowledge?
 What differentiates Giant Swarm from other providers?

 ### Kubernetes 101

 [_Team Planeteers_](https://www.giantswarm.io/about)

 - High level overview of microservices
-- What is `Kubernetes` and what are the reasons to use it
+- What's `Kubernetes` and what are the reasons to use it
 - Basic `Kubernetes` concepts
 - Basic `Kubernetes` best practices